Classic Hoosier Sugar Cream Pie

 Instructions

-1. Preheat oven to 375°F. If using your own pie crust, place your pie crust on top of a 9” ungreased deep dish pie plate.
+• Preheat oven to 375°F. If using your own pie crust, place your 1 prepared pie crust OR 1 frozen deep dish pie crust on top of a 9" ungreased deep dish pie plate.
 Gently push it into the plate to contour along the sides.
-Leaving about 1/2″ all the way around, trim the extra crust, roll the 1/2″ under, and then flute or decorate the edge however you prefer.
+Leaving about ½″ all the way around, trim the extra crust, roll the ½″ under, and then flute or decorate the edge however you prefer.

-4. While the crust bakes, prepare the filling by whisking together the sugar, cornstarch, and salt in a medium saucepan.
-Whisk in the half and half.
-Place the saucepan over medium high heat, and cook, stirring frequently to prevent scorching, until the mixture is thick and bubbly—about 10 minutes.
-You’re looking for the texture of a thick pudding.
+• While the crust bakes, prepare the filling by whisking together the 1 ½ cups granulated sugar, 6 tablespoons cornstarch, and Hefty pinch of salt in a medium saucepan.
+Whisk in the 3 ½ cups half and half cream.
+Place the saucepan over medium high heat, and cook, stirring frequently to prevent scorching, until the mixture is thick and bubbly-about 10 minutes.
+You're looking for the texture of a thick pudding.

-5. Remove the filling from heat, and add in the butter cubes and vanilla extract.
+• Remove the filling from heat, and add in the 6 tablespoons unsalted butter and 1 tablespoon vanilla extract.
 Stir until the butter has melted.
 Pour the filling into the pie crust.
 Smooth out with a spatula.

-6. For the topping: in a small bowl, stir together the sugar, cinnamon (if using, traditional Sugar Cream Pie usually has just nutmeg or even nothing on top), and nutmeg.
+• For the topping: in a small bowl, stir together the 2 tablespoons sugar, ½ teaspoon cinnamon (if using, traditional Sugar Cream Pie usually has just nutmeg or even nothing on top), and ¼ teaspoon freshly ground nutmeg.
 Set aside.

-7. Pour the melted butter onto the top of the pie.
+• Pour the 2 tablespoons butter onto the top of the pie.
 Sprinkle on the sugar mixture.

 Notes